Beliavsky/Fortran-code-on-GitHub/README.md

 [Empirical Valence Bond - Quantum mechanical derived force field (EVB-QMDFF)](https://github.com/Trebonius91/EVB-QMDFF): Ring Polymer Molecular Dynamics (RPMD) and rate constant calculations on black-box potential energy surfaces, by Julien Steffen

 [examples from "Computer Simulation of Liquids"](https://github.com/Allen-Tildesley/examples): code by Michael P. Allen and Dominic J. Tildesley to accompany book.
 The programs contain some explanatory comments, and are written, in the main, in Fortran 2003/2008.

+[j_presto](https://github.com/jikebe-AIST/j_presto): program suite that compiles subprograms for preparing input files and executing molecular dynamics (MD) simulations, specifically for biomolecules such as proteins, by Jinzen Ikebe.
+This suite features the original computational method, Adaptive Lambda Square Dynamics (ALSD) simulation, which enables comprehensive conformational sampling by enhancing conformational changes in specific regions of the molecule.

 [kg4vasp](https://github.com/conodipaola/kg4vasp): Kubo-Greenwood for transport properties from First Principle Molecular Dynamics with VASP, by conodipaola